LordMathis/hugo-theme-nightfall/README.md

 hostname = "gohugo.io"
 ```

+### Social links

-You can also add social links
+You can also add social links.
+To use icons for social links, you also need to add the link to icon font to custom-head.html

 ```toml
 [[params.social]]